MFM Reader

 How does MFM work

 For this project I had to fully understand all aspects of MFM and floppy disk formats.
-So far I understood enough to build floppy controllers, write device drivers and a formatter and some aspects of MFM.
+So far I understood enough to build floppy controllers using a FDC chip, write device drivers and a formatter and some aspects of MFM.
 But that was clearly not enough.

 You find a lot information how encoding of MFM works.
 You can read about clock and data bits and you can read about the A1 SYNC pattern.
 But how do you decode it and how do you find and identify this SYNC pattern, how do you really separate clock and data pulses and how do you reconstruct the data out of these pulses?
 I did not find too much information that could immediately be translated to a solution.
 In general they all refer to solutions that require a PLL which synchronizes to the data rate and then samples the read signal.
 But the tiny details are not really described.
 So I took my own approach and here is my way to how I managed to read and write floppies.